- Troubleshooting Bedwetting in Potty-Trained Kids

 - limiting fluids from dinnertime onward

-- waking her up at 11 p.m. or so to go potty
+- waking up at 11 p.m. or so to go potty

-- watching her stress levels to try to find some correlation
+- watching the child’s stress levels to try to find some correlation

-Fluids didn’t seem to make much difference, although if she had a popsicle after dinner she almost always peed more, but not having much liquid didn’t always mean she was dry.
+Fluids didn’t seem to make much difference, although if the child had a popsicle after dinner they almost always peed more, but not having much liquid didn’t always mean dryness.
 For a while I thought stress could be a culprit, because there are rare dry nights – but we can’t seem to find a pattern of any kind.
 I was hopeful that when we cut out artificial food coloring, maybe that would do it.

-The next year I hoped that cutting out all corn and soy would be the magic bullet (she tested sensitive to them in muscle response testing).
+The next year I hoped that cutting out all corn and soy would be the magic bullet (the child tested sensitive to them in muscle response testing).
 Again, no dice.

 How Do We Stop Bedwetting??